 Since Salesforce’s acquisition of Tableau, both environments have become highly complementary to one other.
-Leveraging the Tableau Viz Lighting Web Component, released in winter 2020, I wanted to create a powerful visualization tool that would eventually be showcased on Zennify’s Salesforce Org Home Page.
-This tool would allow us to internally share a preview of what’s to come in Tableau capabilities and demonstrate an alternate means of displaying data (native or foreign) to our org.
+Leveraging the Tableau Viz Lighting Web Component, released in Winter 2020, we wanted to create a powerful visualization that would be showcased on Zennify’s Salesforce org homepage.

-I began in Tableau Desktop, using a data source from the National Center for Science and Engineering Statistics (NCSES).
+We began in Tableau Desktop, using a data source from the National Center for Science and Engineering Statistics (NCSES).
 This data compared the number of Bachelor’s and Master’s S.T.E.M. degrees earned by African Americans over the past 20 years to those earned by all races over the same time period.
-I found that a line graph perfectly illustrated the visual message I wished to convey, which was the significant representation gap of Black students in S.T.E.M.
-Once settled on a graph, I brought the sheet over to the Tableau Desktop dashboard tab and began my design.
+We found that a line graph perfectly illustrated the visual message, which was the significant representation gap of Black students in S.T.E.M.
+Once settled on a graph, we brought the sheet over to the Tableau Desktop dashboard tab to begin design.

-I leaned on the Zennify marketing team to give the dashboard the look and feel of Dubois’ historical graph documents.
-The team delivered both the background and the overall tone of the dashboard design.
-For example, the background we used (below) mimics the worn look of Dubois’ documents from the late 1800s.
+We gave the dashboard the look and feel of Dubois’ historical graph documents using elements like the paper below that mimics the worn look of Dubois’ documents from the late 1800s.

 By default, the dashboard size was set to automatic in order to suit the layout/format of any standard device (mobile, tablet or desktop).
-After adding text and placing images, I dove into the interactive navigation of the dashboard.
-I linked the image of each leader, directing users to a dedicated page featuring a brief history of the individual and their impact on the tech industry.
+After adding text and placing images, we dove into the interactive navigation of the dashboard.
+We linked the image of each leader, directing users to a dedicated page featuring a brief history of the individual and their impact on the tech industry.

-For ease of navigation, I placed a set of “previous” and “next” arrows, as well as a home button, on each leader history page.
-To stay consistent with my design, I changed the color of these symbols from black to B4424C (red).
+For ease of navigation, we placed a set of “previous” and “next” arrows, as well as a home button, on each leader history page.